 In a recent blog post, we noted that Canadian communities are now more than ever expecting to be part of creating and evaluating public decisions.
 As we enter a new decade, “equity” is the hot-button word that municipalities and citizens alike are coming to grips with, including in the realm of community engagement.

-Equity, according to the City for All Women Initiative, is the fair distribution of opportunities, power and resources to meet the needs of all people, regardless of age, ability, gender or background.
+Equity is the fair distribution of opportunities, power and resources to meet the needs of all people, regardless of age, ability, gender or background.
 People who have unfair access (women, Indigenous communities, racialized people, people who have been incarcerated and many other equity-seeking groups) are typically those with poorer health outcomes.
 These are also the folks who are less likely to be involved in public engagements.
 Equitable engagement lifts up seldom-heard-from voices early on in the decision making process by identifying and lowering the many barriers that might prohibit participation.

 Engagements are increasingly led by people who are from the groups bearing the burden of inequality and invisibility.
 Putting lived-experience at the heart of the discussion and decision-making process is equity in action.
 There are excellent examples of this across B.C., from engaging the Nelson street community in order to identify service gaps which perpetuate the cycle of poverty to working with members of a local Indigenous community to create a more equitable Housing Needs Assessment in Strathcona Regional District.
 BC Healthy Communities regularly shares these and other stories of equitable engagement efforts from across B.C. through our PlanH program’s Community Success Stories page.